Mister-Hope/Mister-Hope.github.io/src/en/note/readme.md

 Later I also wrote some poems to add in, among which "Autumn Thought" has most poems.

-Recently, I moved it as a teenager's memory in my blog.
+Recently, I moved it as a teenager’s memory in my blog.
 :::

 - [Autumn Thought](fall/catalog.md)